makermovement/WebResearcherJS/README.md

 - **Ctrl + 4**: Initialize a mqtt-server to share notes
   - Once a mqtt-server is setup, each note has a "Send note via mqtt" button which upon clicking, will transmit these notes.

+_On Chrome_
+- **Ctrl + Alt + 1**: Create note near selection
+  - Hold on the shift key and drag the note anywhere on the webpage
+  - Resize as needed
+  - Right click on any note to destroy it.
+- **Ctrl + Alt + 2**: Save all annotations in current webpage as .txt to local drive
+- **Ctrl + Alt + 3**: Load annotations from local drive
+- **Ctrl + Alt + 4**: Initialize a mqtt-server to share notes
+  - Once a mqtt-server is setup, each note has a "Send note via mqtt" button which upon clicking, will transmit these notes.

 ### Video demo
+(_All demos were made on firefox.
+To follow on a chrome browser use Ctrl+Alt instead of Ctrl+_)

 Basic Features: <https://www.youtube.com/watch?v=WVO_9tetbGs>

 Sharing notes with mqtt: <https://www.youtube.com/watch?v=SiJrbFewctw>